The Curriculum

 (Participant Cards)

-• There is a grand scheme to things down here, which is not to be taken lightly.
+• There is a reason why our society has been performing so badly for so long.
+There is a grand scheme to things down here, which is not to be taken lightly.

 • When we act like an ordinary species, we run afoul of the universe’s plan.
+We are endowed with a calling to move beyond our ordinary, to grow virtuous and to advance all other species.

 • Life, like any other game, has rules, and when we don’t follow the rules, we lose the game.

 Discussion: Do any of the foregoing statements seem inaccurate?
 Do you think - at the time of our birth - human beings are ordinary or remarkable?
-Is it true or false that for the most part we will do better in our lives, have more success and happiness both individually and collectively, when we are humble or rather - arrogant?
+Is it true or false that for the most part we will do better in our lives, and have more success and happiness both individually and collectively, when we are humble or rather - arrogant?
 What about modesty and moderation, rather than being extreme?
 Do we do better in life when we seek the middle ground?

-On a scale of 1- 10 what does the class believe in the accuracy of natural laws?
+On a scale of 1-10, what does the class believe in the accuracy of natural laws?
 Are you open to believing that there could actually be a predestined path for human behavior?

 Discussion quotations:

-• “Standing on the bare ground – my head up lifted into infinite space – my head bathed by the blithe air and uplifted into infinite space, all mean egotism vanishes.
+“Standing on the bare ground – my head up lifted into infinite space – my head bathed by the blithe air and uplifted into infinite space, all mean egotism vanishes.
 I become a transparent eye-ball; I am nothing; I see all..”
 Ralph Waldo Emerson

-• “No one is born hating another person because of the colour of his skin, or his background, or his religion.
+“No one is born hating another person because of the colour of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than it’s opposite.”
 Nelson Mandella (1994)

-Letters to Mikey, Chapter’s 1-3.
+Letters to Mikey, Chapters 1-3.

 Take home article : People are Good; we can prove it. substack/gettingalongacademy